 It all started back in 1967 with the founding of the New Jersey Americans in the ABA.
 Later renamed the New York Nets and then moving to the NBA, the teams seemed to finally settle on the moniker of New Jersey Nets from 1977 to 2012.

-In 2012, team owner Mikhail Prokhorov made good on his efforts to move the team to Brooklyn and the Nets, once again, packed up and moved back to New York.
+In 2012, former team owner Mikhail Prokhorov made good on his efforts to move the team to Brooklyn and the Nets, once again, packed up and moved back to New York.
 Moving into the Barclays Center seemed to be the change of scenery that the team needed, as they made the playoffs for the first time since 2008.

 They would lose in the first round, but return to the playoffs again in the 2013-14 season under new head coach Jason Kidd.
 Moving directly from NBA player to NBA coach, Kidd had his finger on the pulse of the team and led them to the Eastern Conference semi-finals.
 His abrupt departure for the Milwaukee Bucks opened up a spot for Lionel Hollins.
 Under his leadership the Nets returned to the playoffs for a third straight year.

 This kind of coaching inconsistency will eventually catch up with a team, however, and the Nets began to go downhill.
 Kenny Atkinson was hired in April of 2016 to turn the team around, but this has proved to be no easy task.
 He was let go midway through the 2019-2020 season.
 Jacques Vaughn would take over on an interim basis.
 He would be replaced by former player Steve Nash, a surprise hire who would take over the team in the offseason.
-Clearly in the middle of a rebuild, this franchise has struggled to create a culture of winning and togetherness that would bond the team and see them through the tumultuous schedule of an NBA season.
+Clearly in the middle of a rebuild, this franchise had struggled to create a culture of winning and togetherness that would bond the team and see them through the tumultuous schedule of an NBA season.
 Under Nash, however, this would begin to change.